 Arduino compatible Micro-controller with open-source software and Phase-Locked-Loop oscillator with Lab-calibrated Temperature Compensated Crystal reference Oscillator (TCXO) generates transmissions.

 - Weight 10.5gram (Without HF antenna and balloon harness)

 The low output power makes it possible to operate directly from its included best-in-class lightweight polymer solar cells.

 Up to 10hours of operation per day have been observed on flown prototypes.

-In spite of the low power, the transmissions will get good geographical coverage as the great antenna height will in sense compensate for the low power.
+In spite of the low power, the transmissions will get good geographical coverage as the great antenna height will compensate for the low power.